UNICEF USA Bridge Fund

-The U.S Fund for UNICEF Bridge Fund is an innovative, impact investment tool that addresses the timing gaps that emerge between the commitment of a donor's support to UNICEF and the actual receipt of the pledged cash by UNICEF.
+The UNICEF USA Bridge Fund is an innovative, impact investment tool that addresses the timing gaps that emerge between the commitment of a donor's support to UNICEF and the actual receipt of the pledged cash by UNICEF.

-A program of the U.S. Fund for UNICEF's In-Kind Assistance Corporation (IKAC), the Bridge Fund's low-risk, high-impact profile is attractive to a range of impact investors seeking to make a difference in the survival and development of children.
-The Bridge Fund is unique not only in its mission and mandate, but also in the scale and the impact that it is able to achieve by leveraging UNICEF's infrastructure, economies of scale and global reach.
+A program of UNICEF USA's In-Kind Assistance Corporation (IKAC), the Bridge Fund's low-risk, high-impact profile is attractive to a range of social impact investors seeking to make a difference in the survival and development of children.
+The Bridge Fund is unique, not only in its mission and mandate, but also in the scale and the impact that it can achieve by leveraging UNICEF's infrastructure, economies of scale, expertise and global reach.

-Since its inception in 2013, the Bridge Fund has bridged 27 transactions representing $108 million in program activity.
+Since its inception in 2011, the Bridge Fund has bridged scores of transactions representing more than $210 million in program activity.

 - Leverages net worth grants to secure capital in the form of 3-year or 5-year loans, which form a pool of revolving funds